AasthaPJoshi/Dual-Mode-Conversational-AI-Assistant/README.md

 The project was designed with data privacy as a constraint.
 Running models locally via Ollama ensures no query content or document data is transmitted externally.
 It also removes API cost and rate-limit concerns during iterative development.

 **Why a separate Flask server instead of embedding the UI in the terminal script?**
 Decoupling the conversation engine from the presentation layer means either component can be replaced independently.
-The Flask server is intentionally minimal — it holds state and serves the frontend; all AI logic lives in the terminal module.
+The Flask server is intentionally minimal: it holds state and serves the frontend; all AI logic lives in the terminal module.

 **Why polling instead of WebSockets?**
 A 2-second polling interval is simple to implement, requires no additional dependencies, and is more than sufficient for conversational response cadences.
 WebSocket upgrades would be a straightforward future improvement.